pgspider/sqlite_fdw/README.md

 # SQLite Foreign Data Wrapper for PostgreSQL
 This PostgreSQL extension is a Foreign Data Wrapper for [SQLite][1].
-This version of sqlite_fdw can work with PostgreSQL 9.6 and 10.
+The current version can work with PostgreSQL 9.6 and 10.

 ## 1. Installation
 ### 1. Install SQLite library